cazondaiana/holamundo/README.md

 lastly, i enjoy baking and weightlifting

 thanks for meeting me,
-i hope we can teamp up to create great stuff together
+i hope we can team up to create great stuff together